amazansky/cs1690_gdbinit/README.md

 1. In this GitHub repository, click into the folder corresponding to the assignment you're working on and open the `.gdbinit` file
 2. In the upper right corner of the file viewer, click the download button ("Download raw file")
-3. Move the downloaded file into the base directory of your project
+3. Move the downloaded file into the base directory of your project.

+    a. **Note: You may have to rename the file** to `.gdbinit` (instead of just `gdbinit` - notice the missing dot at the beginning of the filename).
+When downloading the file from GitHub, it sometimes removes the dot from the beginning of the filename, which would make it not work.
 4. Open a terminal, `cd` to the base directory of your project, and run the following command:
     ```
     mkdir -p ~/.config/gdb && echo add-auto-load-safe-path $PWD/.gdbinit >> ~/.config/gdb/gdbinit
     ```
 5. Done!
-Run `gdb` as normal, and you should now have access to our debugging commands.
+Inside gdb, run the `h user` command to verify your setup.
+If items appear in the "List of commands", then your setup was successful and you can now use our project-specific commands.

 If you want to get new updates to a dotfile for a project you've already set up, follow all steps above **except** step 4.